TeamJeeves/Jeeves-Bot-Documentation/docs/commands/warcraft/wowhead.md

 # Wowhead Command

 Looking for an item, spell, talent or anything else?
-You can use !wowhead <name>.
-This will search on WowHead and gives you the closest search to your request back.
+You can use !Wowhead <name>.
+This will search on Wowhead and gives you the closest search to your request back.

-**Aliases:** `wowhead`
+**Aliases:** `Wowhead`

 **Available in DM:** No